Vets-Who-Code/web-curriculum/PhaseOne/week-03/README.md

 - Performance

 ## Next Step
-Our next step will be to move on to Week 4...
+Our next step will be to move on to Week 4 where we'll be learning how to add interactivity to our websites using JavaScript.